DeutscheMark/homebridge-kodi/README.md

 ## Configuration

+By default a lightbulb accessory for controlling the current playback (on/off for Play/Pause and brightness for Seek) and getting information (e.g. in Eve) of the current playing item is exposed.
+This is the main accessory of this plugin but you can enable additional accessories in your config.

-Below is an example for all available parameters and accessories of this plugin activated.
+Below is an example for all available parameters and accessories of this plugin.

 ```json
 "platforms": [